-When you contact us, our staff will ask questions to identify whether anybody at the property is self-isolating, or “Shielding” due to Coronavirus We will do our best to explain what will happen with your request and the next steps.
+When you contact us, our staff will ask questions to identify whether anybody at the property is self-isolating.
+We will do our best to explain what will happen with your request and the next steps.

 During any visit all occupants will be required to comply with social distancing measures to protect both themselves, and our employees.

 We are making sure we continue to offer support in as many ways as possible.
-Many of our staff will be working from home and they will be able to contact you by telephone or online instead of visiting your home.
+Our staff will continue to work from home and you will be able to stay in contact over the phone or by e-mail or online.

 Get in touch to speak to one of our officers who can give you help and information.